RichardGerry/password-cli/README.md

     + app (whatever label you want to assign to the following user and password)
 	+ user (user name for the 'app' to save)
 	+ password (password for the 'app' to save)
-		- most be longer than 8 characters
+		- must be longer than 8 characters
 ```console
 > pw set my_gmail some_login some_password
 ```